Frequently asked questions

 What is the plan to address sound?

 When it comes to the proposed Expedition project, we believe that our plans include ample buffer land to help with sound mitigation, as we only intend to use 12% of the 425-acre site.
-Other mitigation measures will include:
+Other mitigation measures required by the Special Use Permit approved by Fluvanna County will include:

 Air